20 Party Alliance

 The 20 Party Alliance was a Bangladeshi big tent political coalition led by the Bangladesh Nationalist Party (BNP).
-It was originally formed as the 18 Party Alliance on 18 April 2012 in Dhaka, extending its predecessor the Four Party Alliance.
-The 18 Party Alliance was formed in an effort to strengthen the opposition's demands for restoring the caretaker government system used between 1996 and 2008.
-The main rival of this alliance is the Grand Alliance, led by Awami League, which came into power after the election in 2008.
+It was originally formed as the 18 Party Alliance on 18 April 2012 in Dhaka, extending its predecessor the 4 Party Alliance.
+The Alliance was formed in an effort to strengthen the opposition's demands for restoring the caretaker government system used between 1996 and 2008.
+The main rival of this coalition was the Grand Alliance, led by Awami League, which came into power after the election in 2008.
+The 20 Party Alliance was dissolved on 09 December 2022.

 History

-The Four Party Alliance was formed in 1999 for the 2001 election, and consisted of the Bangladesh Nationalist Party (BNP), Jamaat-e-Islami, Jatiya Party (Naziur) and Islami Oikya Jote.
+The Four Party Alliance was formed in 1999 ahead of the 2001 General Election, and consisted of the Bangladesh Nationalist Party (BNP), Jamaat-e-Islami, Jatiya Party (Naziur) and Islami Oikya Jote.
 The alliance won a substantial majority in 2001, but was heavily defeated by the Awami League-led Grand Alliance in 2008.
 On 18 April 2012, the Four Party Alliance was extended and took the new name "18 Party Alliance".
+The 20 Party alliance was ultimately dissolved on 9 December 2022 in order to form two new platforms named 12 Party Alliance led by BNP and the "Jatiyatabadi Samamona Jote" (Nationalist Like-minded Alliance).